walcht/neovim-unity/README.md

 To do that, Unity has to instantiate an editor server instance, provide it with file name, line and column.
-Now when opening another file, the same editor server instance is used and the newly opened file will just appear as a tab in the editor.
+Now when opening another file, the same editor server instance is used and the newly opened file will just appear as a tab in the perviously instantiated editor server instance.
 </details>

 #### Is Everything Working Fine?